 But tackling the Food and Wine Festival at Epcot is something of an art if you want to make the most of your visit!
 If you’re travelling to Epcot with kids beware the adults that are stumbling around the world and possibly right into your stroller or elderly grandmother!
-These are our best tips for Disney Food and Wine and the 2017 Menus for each kiosk.
+These are our best tips for enjoying Walt Disney World’s International Food and Wine Festival at Epcot.

 Best Time to Visit Epcot Food and Wine Festival

 Monday-Thursday is the best time to visit the Food an Wine Festival for obvious reasons.
-With this years festival running 75 days from August 31- Nov 13, 2017, we’ll see the crowds spread out a bit, which is no doubt Disney’s goal with these extended dates.
-Annual Passholders and Florida Residents are regular weekenders to the festival because of the eclectic food choices and wide array of alcohol on hand.
-This leaves those weekdays when families are vacationing at Disney a little less crowded.
+With the festival running about 75 days we’ll see the crowds spread out a bit, which is no doubt Disney’s goal.
+Both Annual Passholders and Florida Residents are regular weekenders to the festival because of the eclectic food choices and wide array of alcohol on hand.
+This leaves those weekdays for when families are vacationing at Disney a little less crowded.
 Mind you, the evenings at Epcot will always be crowded during this time period simply because there are bands and extended hours that still draw out the locals.

 Epcot Food and Wine Menus by Countries

 To get the most out of your trip you’ll want to do a little pre-planning.
 While you can definitely show up, get your foodie passport and take to the countries without a plan, we like to be a little more intentional with our food choices!
 Not to mention daydream about all the options.
 A plan will also help out your wallet a bit.
 It is VERY EASY to drop hundreds of dollars on very small dishes of food that may not really fill you up.
 It’s even easier to drop hundreds if you’re drinking.
-So check out the menus first and figure out a plan of attack
+So check out the menus first and figure out a plan of attack.
+Decide ahead of time what your Must-Have food and drinks are going to be and then plan the budget so that the bulk of your food kiosk visits come around meal times.

-Before your go to the Epcot Food and Wine Festival
+Before You Go to the Epcot Food and Wine Festival

 Epcot Food and Wine Festival on a Budget